-The property is located in the province of Ontario south of Timmins and Matachewan (Figure 1).
+The property is located in the province of Ontario, south of Timmins and Matachewan.
 The property is located within the administration boundaries of Haultain, Nicol, Chown, Morel and Shillington Townships in the Larder Lake Mining Division.
-The Haultain property is centered at 519420 mE and 5280414 mN in National Topographic Map.

-It comprises the National Topographic System (NTS) map sheet 41P10, as shown in Figure 2.
-The locations in this report and appendices are referenced to NAD 83 UTM coordinates zone 17.
+The Haultain property is centered at 519420 mE and 5280414 mN within National Topographic System (NTS) map sheet 41P10.
+The locations in this report and appendices are referenced to NAD 83 UTM coordinates zone 17 (Figure 1 and Figure 2).